 Called: 1982 Silk: 2002

 Simon Kverndal QC specialises in all aspects of maritime litigation and arbitration.
-He is particularly well-known for his experience and expertise in maritime commercial arbitrations (particularly LMAA).
+He is particularly well-known for his experience and expertise in maritime commercial arbitrations (particularly LMAA) and maritime casualty cases.
 Consistently ranked by the leading legal directories, with Chambers UK noting that "he is top flight in arbitration matters”.
 While his work typically involves detailed consideration of the many and varied technical issues which arise in the field of maritime transport, he is further praised for "his ability to identify key issues and hurdles and give clear guidance on how to overcome them."

 Simon is an accredited mediator and member of ADR chambers.
 In November 2006 he joined the panel of Lloyds (LOF) salvage arbitrators (re-appointed 2009 and 2014); and is also frequently appointed as arbitrator in charterparty and shipbuilding/shiprepair cases.